-After a long year of working remotely, people are beginning to return to the office.
+After years of working remotely, people are beginning to return to the office.
 And like a baseball player showing up for spring training, it’s going to take some time to get back up to speed with in-person presentations.

 So to help you shake off the cobwebs and become your best presentation self, we’ve put together a few tips for transitioning to in-person presentations again.